 These documents consist of letters, postcards, and telegrams from Mina Miller Edison to her son Theodore and daughter-in-law Ann.
 Most of the communications are addressed to Theodore and Ann jointly, but a few are addressed to Theodore by himself.
 Twelve of the twenty items were written from Seminole Lodge, the family's winter home in Fort Myers, Florida, where Thomas and Mina resided from December 5, 1929, until June 11, 1930their longest stay ever in Florida.
 The other eight letters, dating from the period August 5-September 15, were written by Mina while Theodore and Ann were vacationing at Monhegan Island, Maine.
 Most were written from Glenmont, but also included is one letter begun by Mina at Chautauqua on August 14 and continued from West Orange on August 15.

-In addition, there are comments about Edward Dean Adams, banker and former president of the Edison Pioneers, who visited the Thomas and Mina at Seminole Lodge in March 1930 to supervise the sculpting of a bust of the inventor for the Edison Pioneers (Mina characterizes him as "very dear . . .
-Most interesting in every way") and Evelyn Longman Batchelder, one of the foremost women sculptors of her time, whom the Pioneers had commissioned to do the bust.
+In addition, there are comments about Edward Dean Adams, banker and former president of the Edison Pioneers, who visited Thomas and Mina at Seminole Lodge in March 1930 to supervise the sculpting of a bust of the inventor for the Edison Pioneers (Mina characterizes him as "very dear . . . most interesting in every way"), as well as remarks about Evelyn Longman Batchelder, one of the foremost women sculptors of her time, whom the Pioneers had commissioned to do the bust.
 Mina also mentions reading in the newspaper about the divorce of George Putnam and asks Theodore whether the reference is to the father of his friend and MIT classmate, Palmer Cosslett Putnam.
 [The marriage of Palmer's father, George Haven Putnam, to Emily Smith Palmer ended with his death on February 27, 1930, just three weeks after Mina made her inquiry.
 The George Putnam mentioned in the newspaper article was Palmer's cousin, George Palmer Putnam (1887-1950), who would marry Amelia Earhart a year after his divorce.]
-There are also comments about two of the servants who accompanied the Edisons to FloridaQueenie Adams, the family's African American cook ("a great cook," according to Mina), and longtime butler Henry Horsey ("a comfort").
+There are also comments about two of the servants who accompanied the Edisons to FloridaQueenie Adams, the family's African American cook ("a great cook") and longtime butler Henry Horsey ("a comfort").

 The letters also contain comments about Thomas Edison's work habits and his search for a domestic source of rubber.
 Writing in January, Mina remarks that her husband is "happy as a king" and has been so busy that the unopened mail in his "little office" is "miles high."
 A letter from May 14 reports favorably on the progress of Edison's rubber experiments, noting that the goldenrod "so far is the best" and that "he has fields of it planted along the way."
 No one but Thomas Edison, she adds, would have "the patience to work out something so entirely new and absolutely pure experimenting and research. . . .
 Father has grown to be a great Botanist. . . .
 When I think that three years ago he did not know a rose from a turnip I am astounded.
 Of course it has to have the promise of rubber in it or he is not interested but when it comes to weeds, he is an authority."